2blane/OctoPrint-Webhooks/README.md

 @message - a short description of the type of event that was triggered.

 @extra - a dictionary of extra data that was passed along by OctoPrint.
+This dictionary depends on the event, but is usually something like the following:
 ```
-// This dictionary depends on the event, but is usually something like:
 {
   "origin": "local",
   "name": "myFile.gcode",